microchip-pic-avr-examples/pic18f57q84-can-fd-basic-operation-mplab-mcc/README.md

     }
 }
 ```
 The configuration of the project is now done.
-Click Make and Program Device and the Q84 is ready to send and receive CAN messages.
+Click **Make and Program Device** and the Q84 is ready to send and receive CAN messages.
 [This guide](https://bitbucket.microchip.com/projects/EBE/repos/pic18f56q71-cnano-adccc-differential-reading-mplab-mcc/browse/README.md?at=3a57907c3485ba069d8631c96d28ff7ce8935456) shows how to make and program a device for the first time if needed.

 ## Operation

-On Power-up, the code will periodically transmit messages with an ID of 0x100 and 8 bytes of data (data = 0x0011223344556677) every 1s.
+On power-up, the code will periodically transmit messages with an ID of 0x100 and 8 bytes of data (data = 0x0011223344556677) every 1s.

 ![CAN Periodic Transmission Image](images/can_messages.png)